-The Chief Operating Officer, is responsible for overseeing and directing all District's Operating departments: Engineering & Planning, Environment, Health & Safety, Command Center, Operations, Laboratory Services, Water Pollution Control, Maintenance, Water Treatment & Water Supply, Patrol and Hydro.
+The Chief Operating Officer, is responsible for overseeing and directing all of the District's Operating departments: Engineering & Planning, Environment, Health & Safety, Command Center, Operations, Laboratory Services, Water Pollution Control, Maintenance, Water Treatment & Water Supply, Patrol and Hydro.

-The Chief Operating Office (COO) budgets for 2024 are \$70,017,613, an increase of \$234,777 or 0.3% above the prior year's appropriation.
+The Chief Operating Office (COO) budgets for 2024 are \$69,997,613, an increase of \$214,777 or 0.3% above the prior year's appropriation.
 Budget details for the activities comprising the Chief Operating Office departments follow.
-Authorized positions were increased by 4 with 1 position transferred from the CAO division and 5 positions transferred from various Capital programs.
+Authorized positions were increased by a net of 1 position.